pip-services/pip-services-docs/content/en/python/components/info/context_info.md

 ### Description

-The ContextInfo class allows you to create context information components that provide detailed information about an execution context.
+The ContextInfo class allows you to create context information components that provide detailed information about execution contexts.

 Important points